louisnow/material-ui-jss-fast-refresh-test/README.md

     yarn start

+Update: Upgrading to Webpack 5 fixes the problem, see this [branch](https://github.com/louisnow/material-ui-jss-fast-refresh-test/tree/webpack5)

 Material UI with [it's JSS][1] are being used.
 The repo is based off the fast refresh [example here][4]

 ```